Last Updated on January 14, 2022 by Grow with Bovees

 Ensure that you are also in the proper safety gear.
 Unless you’re working on small indoor palms, wear a hard hat with a face screen, gloves, long sleeve shirts, heavy pants, and sturdy boots.

-Sterilize Your Trimming Equipment
+Sterilize Your Pruning Tools

-Sterilized pruning tools prevent the spreading of pests and diseases from one palm tree to another through the tools.
+Sterilized pruning tools prevent the spreading of pests and diseases from one tree to another through the tools.
 You can sterilize your equipment by putting them in a solution made of 1 part of bleach and 3 parts of water.

 Remove the Dead Palm Fronds